 The first ECM software was developed in the late 1980s, with the first commercial product released in the early 1990s.
 Early ECM systems were designed to manage documents, but they also evolved to support more complex and diverse content types.
 The use of metadata became more prevalent to help users find information faster and easier.

 In the future, Enterprise content management will be a lot more personalized.
-It will be tailored to the needs and preferences of every individual.
+It will be tailored to the needs and preferences of every individual and will help you implement common guidelines to better manage and control content.

 The future of Enterprise content management is not just about the technology that is used to manage it.
 It is also about how people are using it and what they want out of it.